byuflowlab/SixDOF.jl/docs/src/theory.md

 ```math
 \frac{d\vec{\omega_b}}{dt_b} = I_b^{-1} \left(\vec{M_b} - \vec{\omega_b} \times I_b \vec{\omega_b} \right)
 ```
-Note, that although a matrix inverse was written, in numerical implementation a linear solve would be used rather than an explicit inversion.
+Note that although a matrix inverse was written, in numerical implementation a linear solve would be used rather than an explicit inversion.

 ## Forces/Moments